-Set in the rolling hills of Harrodsburg, it brings a history long forgotten by many back to life in a real way.
+Set in the rolling hills of Harrodsburg, not far from Lexington, it brings a history long forgotten by many back to life in a real way.
 People may dress in costumes, but this isn’t a theme park by any means.

 The Shakers had a simple way of life that is still practiced here, especially the sense of community.
 The nineteenth-century society lived here for over 100 years until their practice of celibacy and members leaving caused the end.

 Men, women, and children lived here together in common quarters with chores divided among them.
 All were treated equally and they depended on the land and natural resources.
 The Shaker Village has restored the properties to their former glory as they would have been during the 1800s.

 Activities at the Shaker Village

 Each of the 18 or so buildings in the main village has an educational display about what the building would have been used for, such as female housing, male housing, and the meeting house.
 There are also interactive encounters on woodworking, cobbling, broom making and textile creation.

 Those with active lifestyles can get a map of the trailheads, which can be accessed by bike, foot or horse.
 Each loop has a different length and offers historic sites like remains of a grist mill, waterfalls, and the boat landing.
 Fishing is also available in the Kentucky River.

 There are always activities going on, which you can learn more about at the main house, and they change seasonally.
 During my visit, I experienced the Shaker Spirit Stroll and a ride on the Dixie Belle Riverboat.
 They also offer wagon rides, music and much more for families and adults.